NCIP/cacis/trim-loader-client/README.txt

 unzip trim-loader.jar

-4) Run the Trim loader (This requires tolven jboss to be running and contain a tolven account): java -jar trim-loader.jar <tolven-config-location> <tolven-user-id> <tolven-password> <tolven-account-id> <tolvenClient-config-file> <trim-file>
+4) Run the Trim loader (This requires tolven jboss to be running and requires the tolven app to contain a tolven account): java -jar trim-loader.jar <tolven-config-location> <tolven-user-id> <tolven-password> <tolven-account-id> <tolvenClient-config-file> <trim-file>

 Example: